Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `offersTraining`

-If true, the class will offer spell training services.
+If true, the class will offer training services.

 **Returns**: